 - Due to high international shipping costs, the subscription term for contest entrants residing in the US is 9 months (3 issues).
 For international residents, the subscription term is 3 months (1 issue).

-- Early Bird Deadline: Enter by October 15th and submit an extra poem at no additional charge!
+- Early Bird Deadline: Enter by September 1st, 2023, and submit an extra poem at no additional charge.

-- Your submission may consist of 1-3 poems and is not to exceed 80 lines total.
-If you are submitting within the Early Bird Deadline and will be including a 4th poem, that poem can put you over the 80-line limit.
+- Your submission may consist of 1-2 poems, and is not to exceed 80 lines total.
+If you are submitting within the Early Bird Deadline and will be including a third poem, that poem can put you over the 80-line limit.
 However, the extra poem must not be longer than 28 lines.

 - Stanza breaks DO NOT count as lines, nor do titles or subheadings.

-- Do not identify yourself on your attachment.
+- Do not identify yourself anywhere in your attachment.
 Enter your name and address information in the form provided in Submittable.
 In the space reserved for a cover letter please enter the title(s) of your piece(s) and line count.
-On occasion, CV2 magazine makes subscriber names and addresses available to external organizations.
-If you do not wish to receive such mailings, please state this clearly in the space reserved for a cover letter.

 - Entries must be sent in .doc, .docx, or .rtf format using Submittable.
-If you encounter difficulties with Submittable please email firstname.lastname@example.org
+Please do not send your poem as a pdf.

-- Winners of the 2021 contest will be notified by email (or telephone) and results will be available on the CV2 website in January 2022.
+- Winners of the 2023 Foster Poetry Prize will be notified by email and results will be available on the CV2 website in January 2023.

 - Each piece must be original, unpublished, not submitted elsewhere for publication or broadcast, nor accepted elsewhere for publication or broadcast, nor entered simultaneously in any other contest or competition for which it is also eligible to win a prize.

 - Winning pieces will be published in CV2 magazine, with authors paid for publication.